 Who can use Tor network and for what purpose

 Many people believe that their identity is properly protected under normal usage conditions.
 But that is a totally wrong concept as if you are not using a VPN software or Tor; there is a high chance for your identity to be traced.
 Tor can help users ensure that their entire online activity and personal information stays secret.

 - Keep internet activities private from websites and advertisers

 - Ensure maximum privacy over the Internet

 The US Navy is a key user of the Tor Network.
-The primary audience for Tor include the journalists, legal activists, whistle-blowers, and people living in a country with censorship.
-Other key users include bloggers, business executives, IT professionals and law enforcement officers.
-Also, the police is a user of Tor, they use this network when they need to mask their IP addresses while investigating doubtful websites and services.
+The primary audience for Tor includes journalists, legal activists, whistle-blowers, and people living in a country with censorship.
+Other key users include bloggers, business executives, IT professionals, and law enforcement officers.
+Also, the police is a users of Tor; they use this network when they need to mask their IP addresses while investigating doubtful websites and services.

 Despite the good intentions of the Tor Project, Tor has unfortunately developed a bad reputation in the mainstream press.
 With the growth and prosperity of Tor and the massive advantage of the cover it provides, the Tor Network has actually become a shelter for nasty individuals.

 How to get Tor

 Tor is free-to-use software; you can simply download and install the Tor browser.
 It is a modified version of Firefox which is available for Windows, Mac OS X, and Linux.
 For mobile browsing, Orbot is an Android app available to download from Google Play.